 Our Office of Disability Services assists students, and College faculty and staff to provide access to our programs, services and activities.

-Students with disabilities seeking services are required to submit appropriate documentation of their disability and meet with the Coordinator of Disability Services.
+Students with disabilities seeking services are required to submit appropriate documentation of their disability and meet with the Director of Disability Services.

 The Office of Disability Services provides accommodations for a variety of disabilities including, but not limited to: